Diocese of Cheyenne: 1887 to 1900

 On August 2, 1887, Pope Leo XIII erected the Diocese of Cheyenne, removing its territory from the Diocese of Omaha.
-He appointed Reverend Maurice Burke of the Archdiocese of Chicago as the first bishop of Cheyenne.
+He appointed Maurice Burke of the Archdiocese of Chicago as the first bishop of Cheyenne.

 By 1889, the diocese had five priests and 5,000 parishioners spread over a huge area.
 Burke faced attacks by the American Protective Association, an anti-Catholic and anti-Irish hate group.
 The virulence forced the Sisters of Charity to abandon their institutions in the diocese.
 Burke traveled to Rome to petition the Vatican to attach the diocese to a more established one, citing the dire conditions in Wyoming.
 The pope denied his request.
-In a letter to Katherine Drexel, Burke described himself as a "bishop in name only" without parishioners or priests.
+In a letter to Katharine Drexel, Burke described himself as a "bishop in name only" without parishioners or priests.
 In 1893, Pope Leo XIII attached the Diocese of Cheyenne to the Archdiocese of Dubuque, and transferred Burke to the Diocese of Saint Joseph.
 The Diocese of Cheyenne was without a bishop for the next three years.